iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

+- Asymmetry - <em>05/02/19</em>
+The structure of this book is a bit of a puzzle.
+The first, second and third all act tie together in a subtle way.
+I like the book because of the content, not the puzzle.
+Intricate and enjoyed.
+<br><br>

 - Still Me - <em>23/01/19</em>
 I didn't realize this book was part of a trilogy until I finished it which I guess is a good thing.
 It’s a story that focuses around life and growing up and relationships and New York City.
 I really enjoyed it.
 A great ending too.
 <br><br>